EE4032Project/OverPass/README.md

 ```

 8. Copy the contract address from `Terminal 2`.
-On Terminal 3, we run the following command to listen to the address block.
+On `Terminal 3`, we run the following command to listen to the address block.

 ```sh